 by George Gassaway, NAR 18723

-There are two general design approaches: an egglofter with a long tapered conical shroud such as the Two Minute Egg (see plan below) (both Aerospace Specialty Products (ASP) and Qualified Competition Rockets (QCR) have similar kits); or a straight body-tubed model with capsule on top.
+There are two general design approaches: an egglofter with a long tapered conical shroud such as the Two Minute Egg (see plan below) (Aerospace Specialty Products (ASP) has a similar kit); or a straight body-tubed model with capsule on top.

 Straight bodies have simplicity going for them, while shrouded bodies have lower drag and also have reliability in their favor due to the larger recovery system storage space.
 A straight body tube with a larger diameter, such as 1.3″ to 1.65″ diameter (BT-55, 35mm, BT-60) can be used.
 The model will be draggier and usually heavier and therefore at a competitive disadvantage.
 Some regular models you might already have can be adapted to fly as an eggloft altitude model by replacing the nose cone with a capsule.
 But they cannot be too heavy or they just will not fly safely enough with the added weight of an egg.